Miserlou/Zappa/README.md

 You can place your lambda in multiple subnets that are configured the same way as __subnet-b__ for high availability.

-Some helpful resources are [this tutorial](https://gist.github.com/reggi/dc5f2620b7b4f515e68e46255ac042a7) and [this AWS doc page](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html#vpc-internet).
+Some helpful resources are [this tutorial](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateVPC.html), [this other tutorial](https://gist.github.com/reggi/dc5f2620b7b4f515e68e46255ac042a7) and [this AWS doc page](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html#vpc-internet).

 ### Responses